XForYouX/Suyu-Android-9/README.md

 ## Im Focus Update Latest from base dev ( no alpha , no beta , no master )
 ## Im Focus Share Suyu To Android Only ( No Windows , More ) ( You can get more version from gitlab )
 ## Im Focus Build Suyu For Android 10-14
+## Am I Famous?
+No, I'm just a user who likes to share goodness, even though not from an economic perspective, but from the perspective of what I can

 ## Full Changelog Alpha-V.1 ##
 [Alpha](https://github.com/XForYouX/Suyu-Android-9/releases/tag/Alpha-V.1)